The pictures above are of the engine compartment. This engine was not born with the corvette.

 Rear end casting: AM 6 5 65 = AM(3.36:1 Positraction) 6 5 65(June 5, 1965).

 Harrison aluminum coolant expansion tank 3155416 67C = Tank has the correct 3155416 part number, 67 C = The "67" is the year and "C" is the third month of the year so the expansion tank was made in March of 1967.

 Power steering which was only available on 250, 300, and 350hp engines only.

 TRW Fiberglass Mono Leaf composite rear spring 315#.

 Bilstein B6 Heavy Duty monotube design, gas charged front & rear shocks.

-17” American Racing Torq-Thrust II chrome rims with brown inside barrel.
+17” Custom American Racing Torq-Thrust II one piece polished cast aluminum five spoke rims with black inside barrel.